benji300/joplin-persistent-layout/README.md

 This can be done by manually adding them to the notes or via the [command](#commands).

 - **The setting `View > Layout button sequence` must be set according to the tags used.**
-  That means, if the tag `layout:viewer` is set in at least one note, the setting must also contain `Viewer`.
+  - That means, if the tag `layout:viewer` is set in at least one note, the setting must also contain `Viewer`.
-  Otherwise layout will not be changed to the expected one.
+  - Otherwise the editor layout will not be changed to the expected one.
-- When the selected note is changed, the editor layout is changed also.
+- When the selected note is changed, the editor layout is also changed.
-- If none of the tags is specified, the default layout from user option `Default editor layout` will be used.
+- If none of the tags is specified, the default layout from the option `Default editor layout` will be used.
-  - If `None` is selected, the currently active layout will be kept.
+  - If `None` is selected, the currently active editor layout will be kept.
-- If more than one is specified, they are checked in the order above and the first matching one is used.
+- If more than one tag is specified for a note, the first matching one is used.
+Depending on the above specified order.

 ## Commands